Playing It Cool: Plot

 Then Me meets Her at a charity event, bantering together with ease.
-Me finds himself really drawn to Her, but suddenly they meet her boyfriend ‘Stuffy’, and she gets whisked away.
-When he tries to get her out of his head by hooking up quickly with anyone else, for the first time it doesn’t work.
+Me finds himself drawn to Her, but suddenly they meet her boyfriend ‘Stuffy’, and she gets whisked away.
+When he tries to get her out of his head by hooking up with anyone else, for the first time it doesn’t work.
 He goes back to the venue to see if he can get her name, but there is no one left to ask.
 Desperate, he steals the guest book.

-His misfit group of friends are all writers: Lyle is prolific yet still unpublished, Samson is a married graphic novelist, Mallory writes and performs one woman shows she makes them attend and of course Scott.
+His misfit group of friends are all writers: Lyle is prolific yet still unpublished, Samson is a married graphic novelist, Mallory writes and performs one woman shows she makes them attend, and Scott.
 Me tells them he is trying to find Her.
 Most are cynical about marriage and love, while Scott is supportive.

 Me goes to see his granddad, who tells him he must search like Columbo.
 Me and Scott makes the rounds of charity events, hoping to run into Her.
 After a plethora of events, he is embarrassed at one when the host puts Me on the spot to talk about works that he has previously bragged (lied) about.
-Her is actually at the event, so they reconnect, and he gets her to agree to a ‘friend date’.
+Her is at the event, so they reconnect, and he gets her to agree to a ‘friend date’.
 Afterwards, when he gives her a lift home, she mentions an upcoming charity event.

-The next day, Scott is again his only friend supportive supportive of love; his other friends try to dissuade him, with Mallory openly hostile.
+The next day, Scott is again his only friend supportive of love; his other friends try to dissuade him, and Mallory is openly hostile.

-When he shows up for the event, to find it is actually her yoga class.
+Me shows up for the event, to find it is actually her yoga class.
 Their connection continues to strengthen.
 Chatting in a café, he asks her about ‘Stuffy.’
 She describes him as stable, safe and liked by her family and friends.
 Her dream wedding is at one of the heart sculptures in San Francisco.
 Me finally confesses that he ‘likes’ her, which she says won’t change her plan.

-At home, he takes out his shoebox, looking at the goodbye note his mother had left him.
+At home, Me takes out his shoebox, looking at the goodbye post-it note his mother had left him.
 At handball the next day his granddad and Scott convince him not to give up on Her.
 That evening, when he convinces her to go out, she talks about her dad’s suicide when she was young, and they kiss.